 In late June, we released a Clipboard.com importer.
 For those former Clipboard.com users who exported their web clips, you can now use scrible as your new home for these and to continue to curate those clippings.
 We import them as scrible pages, including all the tags, and full text index the clips just like we do for all your other saved pages.

-We think our new shareable, collaborative libraries are important enough to get a blog post of their own, so here we are!
+We think our new shareable, collaborative libraries, a feature available in our Student Edition of scrible, are important enough to get a blog post of their own, so here we are!
 Previously, users were limited to a single, personal library.
 We are now enabling the ability to maintain multiple, separate libraries and also making them more friendly for sharing.

 The new libraries allow you to interact with scrible in a more meaningful way than ever before.
 You can now keep topics of interest separated in a more concrete fashion, with each library keeping separate saved pages and tags.
 For instance, all of the pages saved for a research project can all be kept in their own library, separate from the pages saved for personal use.
 Tags you create in reference to 16th century literature won’t get mixed in with tags for great recipes and interesting reads.